for-loop/duplicate-detector/README.md

 2. `test_2`: A set of 120 `jpg` files (40.5 MB) containing one set of duplicate and one set of triplicate
 3. `test_3`: A set of 10 `jpg` files (7.3 MB) containing the same image with watermark in different locations
 4. `test_4`: A set of 3421 `jpg` files (1.0 GB) containing one set of duplicate and one set of triplicate
+5. `validation`: A set of 41623 `jpg` files (12 GB) containing one set of duplicate and one set of triplicate
+6. `test`: A set of 125439 `jpg` files (36 GB) containing one set of duplicate and one set of triplicate
+7. `train`: A set of 1743058 `jpg` files (512.8 GB) containing one set of duplicate and one set of triplicate